topal-team/elf/README.md

 ## The registry

 A registry module is available at ``elf/registry`` for users to implement their own algorithms that will be used inside of ELF.
-For now, two registries are open: Schedules and Partitioners.
+For now, three registries are open: Schedules, Tracers and Partitioners.
 The expected function signatures are described in the same module for each registry.
 Here is an example to add a custom partitioner:

 ```py
 from elf.registry import PARTITIONERS